The Best Blender for Making Smoothies, Crushing Ice and More

 We Also Recommend…

-The Vitamix stood out as our test team’s favorite, but the competition from two other manufacturers was stiff!
+The Vitamix stood out as our test team’s favorite, but the competition from three other manufacturers was stiff!
 Try these other great options.

 What to Make with Your Blender